ChathuraHettiarachchi/TimeAgo/README.md

 # TimeAgo [ ![Download](https://api.bintray.com/packages/chathurahettiarachchi/maven/TimeZAgo/images/download.svg) ](https://bintray.com/chathurahettiarachchi/maven/TimeZAgo/_latestVersion)

 I know what is mostly experianced problem when doing my development.
-OS decide to write this library to get how much time passed.
-Many of us having problem how to show how much time have passed... how to show it like messages app.., Yeah, you looking at the write place.
+So I decide to write this library to get how much time passed.
+Many of us having problem how to show how much time have passed, how to show it like in messages, notifications...
+Yeah, you looking at the right place.
 This will fix your issue.

   ![logo](https://cloud.githubusercontent.com/assets/13764097/15270717/a196efe4-1a46-11e6-9fbe-5559614af3dd.png)